Keeping the Community Safe

 Here are the highlights of our plan:

-- We have designated 285 isolation and quarantine rooms for students living in on-campus housing with single entry, private bathroom, separate HVAC and amenities for reheating or storing food.
-This is an increase over the number of rooms we had available during the fall semester.
+- We have designated isolation and quarantine rooms for students living in on-campus housing with single entry, private bathroom, separate HVAC and amenities for reheating and storing food.

 - On-campus isolation and quarantine spaces are outfitted with snacks, water, cleaning supplies, linens and other items students may need during their stay.